isomerpages/isomerpages-isomergovsg/_resources/4-changing-content-for-your-contact-us-page.md

 Each Isomer website has Contact Us page.
 ![Changing Content of Your Homepage](/images/resources/contact-us.PNG)

-Contact Us page consist of 2 sections:
+Contact Us page consist of 2 sections.
+You are not allowed to change the title for Contact Us page.
 - Title
 - Content

 ---